-Car dealerships generally operate with sales targets, set monthly, quarterly, or yearly.
-You’re more likely to get a good deal on your new car if you buy toward the end of these periods as the salespeople may need more sales to hit the target.
+Car dealerships generally operate with monthly, quarterly, or yearly sales targets.
+You’re more likely to get a good deal on your new car if you buy toward the end of these periods, as the salespeople may need more sales to hit the target.

 Try to avoid peak times, though, such as on weekends.
 When demand is higher, the salesperson will feel it’s easier to sell for a higher price.

 Step 3: Know the process

 Knowing what to expect can help you stay calm and plan for the negotiation.

 In the typical car buying process, you’d expect to arrive at the car dealership, talk to a salesperson about the model you’re looking for, inspect the car, take it for a test drive, and then if you’re interested, get a detailed quote before you start negotiating the price.

 When you give them your offer, they may need to discuss it with their manager, and it’s common for them to come back a couple of times to counteroffer.

 Salespeople will often prefer to discuss a package that includes the car price, any add-ons, a trade-in if applicable, and financing options.
 This is generally to their advantage, though, as it makes it trickier for you to figure out how good the deal is.